 We suppose the best way to introduce this topic is to start with the basics.
-What is a private money lender and why do they matter?
+What is a hard money lender and why do they matter?
 For starters, private lenders aren’t banks.
-A private money lender is a non-institutional company (or individual) that loans money typically for the purpose of funding a real estate deal.
+A hard money lender is a non-institutional company (or individual) that loans money typically for the purpose of funding a real estate deal.

-The easiest way to break down the benefits and drawbacks of private lending is to compare private lending with banks.
+The easiest way to break down the benefits and drawbacks of hard money lending is to compare private lending with banks.
 Let’s try and simply Pro / Con list.

 As we’ve covered before, speed is probably the largest advantage of private lending—funding can be secured extremely quickly and the qualification process is much less laborious and intricate.
 In most situations, these deals can be completed and funded within a week.
 Compare that to the 45-60 days it takes, on average, to secure a bank or credit union loan.
 The application process usually takes 1-2 days, and sometimes can be completed the very same day.
 Needless to say, speed is a huge advantage, especially if you’re trying to secure a property against other competing bids.
 A quick close with a private lender can entice sellers and set your offer apart from other buyers with slower, more conventional funding.